This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 This should give you confidence the process was carried out appropriately, and the final translation is fit for purpose.

-Like your own copy of this guide?
+Like a copy of our back translation guide?

 Then right click and save, or use the download icon.